Jada Pinkett makes another shocking revelation about ‘cheating’ on Will Smith

 Jada Pinkett Smith recently went live with her mother Adrienne Banfield-Norris to talk about her upcoming book and separation from Will Smith.

-During the session, Jada refuted the allegations of cheating on her husband and said people “misunderstood” the episode of Red Table Talk in 2020 where revealed her relationship with August Alsina.
+During the session, Jada refuted the allegations of cheating on her husband and said people “misunderstood” the episode of Red Table Talk in 2020 in which she revealed her relationship with August Alsina.

 “I just need people to know that I did not cheat on Will Smith.
 No matter how sad he looked at that table,” Jada said, adding that fans will find all the answers to the claims in her upcoming autobiography Worthy.